One ROM

 Open Source

 One ROM is fully open source.
-All hardware designs, firmware source code, build system, and documentation are freely available under permissive licenses.
+All hardware designs, firmware source code, build tooling, and documentation are freely available under permissive licenses.
 The project welcomes contributions and modifications.

 You are welcome to modify the One ROM design and firmware, and to sell your own manufactured boards commercially, so long as you comply with the project's licenses.

 The two-layer PCB design with single-sided component placement keeps manufacturing costs low and supports cheap and DIY fabrication.
-Complete schematics, bill of materials, Gerber and other fabrication files are provided.
+Complete schematics, bill of materials, Gerbers and other fabrication files are provided.
+We use JLCPCB for our boards, but other PCB manufacturers and assembly services should be compatible.

 Project History